hapax/hapax.github.io/_posts/2021-02-12-fermi-log-normal.md

 but I've never really found a satisfactory explanation for why they work.
 Order-of-magnitude is certainly a charitable margin of error, but time and time again, I find they are better than they have any right to be!
-Clearly, there must be an underlying statistical explanation for this unreasonable effectiveness.
+Clearly, there must be an underlying statistical explanation for this apparently unreasonable effectiveness.

 There are two key techniques: the use of geometric means, and the